United Nations Population Fund

 Areas of Focus

-It remains a strategic priority for UNFPA to prevent and respond to gender-based violence across humanitarian, peace and development settings, including eliminating harmful practices such as female genital mutilation, child marriage and gender-biased sex slection.
-UNFPA supports comprehensive, survivor-centred responses in humanitarian, development, and peace-responsive actions across more than 150 countries.
-In 2023, UNFPA invested $505 million in initiatives to eliminate GBV and harmful practices.
+It remains a strategic priority for UNFPA to prevent and respond to gender-based violence across humanitarian, peace and development settings, including eliminating harmful practices such as female genital mutilation, child marriage and gender-biased sex selection.
+UNFPA supports comprehensive, survivor-centred responses across the humanitarian, peace and development continuum.
+Under the period of the last UNFPA Strategic Plan (2022 and 2025) UNFPA invested $1,925.6 million in initiatives to eliminate GBV and harmful practices.

-UNFPA’s Work on GBV:
+UNFPA’s Work on GBV

 Advocacy/Policy: